joesyverson/jrnly-cli/to_do_list.md

 This is a to-do list::::

 ------new notes---------
--no repeat username
--kicks you out when you type a number that doesn't exist in complete todo -posts should view newest first.. are not viewing more than7... so newpost are viewable....

-Create a landing page to return to that has options for how each user would like to proceed.
-Always have the user go back to that homepage after getting what they want.

-Have an exit option to exit the app

-Create ASKII art

 Figure out how to make the pages into tables so they look pretty